sewpalu/Compendia/server/README.md

-# Server demo
+# Server prototype
-Requires rdmd to be installed and accessible via PATH.
+Requires dub to be installed and accessible via PATH.

-In a command prompt run with: `./server.d` (Linux) / `rdmd server.d` (Windows; haven't tested this)

-Once running, the command prompt should show `listening on 127.0.0.1:8000`.
-Every communication made with the displayed address and port will be printed out on the command line.
-Additionally, when accessing the address with a web browser a "Hello World" page should come up.
+How to run:
+- Open command line
+- Navigate to `Compendia/server/src`
+- run `dub run`

+Once running connect to localhost:8000 via a webbrowser.
+A page containing demo links to json files should show up.